 1. Be strategic about your store-bought choices and opt for sweets that are made from quality ingredients.

-When it comes to our usual meals or grocery shopping for healthy products, most of us are already making the effort to read ingredient lists, understand exactly what we're putting into our bodies, and choose the best products possible.
+When it comes to our usual meals or grocery shopping for healthy products, we do the best we can to read ingredient lists, understand exactly what we're putting into our bodies, and choose the best products possible.
 Why should it be any different with our sweets?
 Let's compare some chocolate bar options:

 Ingredients: sugar, vegetable oil (cocoa butter, palm, shea, sunflower and/or safflower oil), nonfat milk, corn syrup solids, enriched wheat flour (flour, niacin, ferrous sulfate, thiamin mononitrate, riboflavin and folic acid), milk fat, partially hydrogenated vegetable oil (soybean and/or cottonseed oil), contains 2% or less of: cocoa processed with alkali, whey (milk), chocolate, soy lecithin, high fructose corn syrup, sodium bicarbonate, salt, natural and artificial flavor, tocopherols, to maintain freshness, pgpr emulsifier, caramel color.